Walk to Defeat ALS held at McCoy Stadium

 Eyewitness News Anchor Mike Montecalvo was also there, walking to help fund treatment and ultimately find a cure.

-ALS is a progressive neuro degenerative disease that affects nerve cells in the brain and spinal cord.
-5-thousand people are diagnosed with ALS every year.
+ALS is a progressive neurodegenerative disease that affects nerve cells in the brain and spinal cord.
+Approximately 5,000 people are diagnosed with ALS every year.

-Participation has a direct impact on people living with the disease and their families at the local level; through education, support groups, access to care and advocacy, according to the ALS Association.
+Participation has a direct impact on people living with the disease and their families at the local level, according to the ALS Association.

-You can learn more about resources available and how you can help right now on the ALS Association’s website.
+Anyone who wants to learn more about resources available and how to help can do so by visiting the ALS Association’s website.